pr3y3s/testssl-web/README.md

 # testssl-web

-**TestSSL Web** is a web-based tool built with Flask to perform SSL analysis and testing.
+**TestSSL Web** is a web-based tool built with Flask to perform SSL analysis and testing based on Spanish' methodologies.
 It provides a simple interface to run checks and display results in the browser.

+**User Disclaimer**: The results are automatically filtered by CCN-STIC-807 and CCN-STIC-221.

 ## Features